top of page

 for the full story.

 You may know interdisciplinary artist, educator, and advocate Matthew Shaffer from his television work on the Netflix original series Wet Hot American Summer, or from his notable advice on Dance Moms, or perhaps you recognize him from his short-lived role as a Pottery Barn sales associate.
-With a career rooted in storytelling across stage, screen, and the classroom, Shaffer continues to shape meaningful dialogue through exploration, performance, education, and authorship.

-Matthew’s debut book So You Want To Be A Dancer launched as an Amazon #1 New Release in Performing Arts.
-His second book, Dancing Out of the Closet––a collection of creative nonfiction essays––is “one of the most delightful and insightful reads in the last few years,” according to CNN contributor Dr. Paul Hokemeyer.
+Matthew’s debut book, So You Want To Be A Dancer, launched as an Amazon #1 New Release in Performing Arts.
+His second book, Dancing Out of the Closet—a collection of creative nonfiction essays—was called “one of the most delightful and insightful reads in the last few years,” according to CNN contributor Dr. Paul Hokemeyer.

-After attending the Orange County School of the Arts, Matthew continued his professional career as a principal dancer for the world-renowned company, Giordano Dance Chicago.
-Highlighted credits include Cold Case, Jackass Number Two, The Christmas Spectacular at Radio City Music Hall, Hansel & Gretel at The Dorothy Chandler Pavilion, Earth to America with Jason Alexander, Broadway Cares with Rosie O’Donnell, Disney XD’s Kickin’ It, Bunheads, he appears alongside Adam Levine on Broad City, and on the hit show Crazy Ex Girlfriend.
+After attending the Orange County School of the Arts, Matthew became a principal dancer with the world-renowned Giordano Dance Chicago.
+His career includes credits such as Cold CaseJackass Number Two, The Christmas Spectacular at Radio City Music Hall, BunheadsBroad City (alongside Adam Levine), and Crazy Ex-Girlfriend.

-Shaffer is currently a teaching artist with the Segerstrom Center for the Arts in Orange County, and on tour with Fluid Dance Convention.
-He is the co-founder and Producing Artistic Director of The Collective Troupe in Los Angeles, CA. You can follow his journey across social media platforms: @funnyshaffer.
+Matthew is currently a teaching artist with the Segerstrom Center for the Arts, on tour with Fluid Dance Convention, and serves as the co-founder and Producing Artistic Director of The Collective Troupe in Los Angeles.